thinks-lol/thinks-lol.github.io/content/posts/what-crispr-o3-and-the-memphis-plume-show-us-about-intelligence.md

+---
+title: "What CRISPR, o3, and the Memphis Plume Show Us About Intelligence"
+date: 2025-01-15
+description: "Universal intelligence—the ability to solve any problem—depends on the ability to be true to yourself while remembering what you've thought, and nothing else."
+---

 # What CRISPR, o3, and the Memphis Plume Show Us About Intelligence

 **TL;DR: universal intelligence—the ability to solve any problem—depends on the ability to be true to yourself while remembering what you've thought, and nothing else.**